apigee/devrel/labs/bdd-proxy-development/lab.md

 ![Overview](assets/overview.png)

-We assume the basic knowledge of the Apigee platform and you will get the most from this lab if you already have this knowledge.
+We assume basic knowledge of the Apigee platform and you will get the most from this lab if you already possess this knowledge.

 Ideally you will have completed the Apigee courses on [Design](https://www.coursera.org/learn/api-design-apigee-gcp),